awalsh128/awalsh128.github.io/_posts/2022-02-14-interviews-are-the-worst.md

 #### Space &amp; Runtime Are Cross Cutting

+[Google Search](https://www.google.com/search?q=space+and+time+complexity+analysis+exercises) - space and time complexity analysis exercises

 For all of these problem spaces, it is important to factor in time and space complexity as well.
 For example, merge sort is best suited for space because the re-ordering happens in blocks.
 However quick sort is considered the most performant for in-memory on average even though quick sort has the largest worst case.
 For lookups a bounded set of keys could just use an array (e.g. frequency counting letters).

 Bonus points for pointing out engineering ramifications for choosing a solution even if it has the same complexity.
 It may be just a constant multiplier difference (e.g. 4n and n) but it could mean the difference of thousands of dollars in a production system's resource usage.

+Some tips when analyzing complexity.

+* How do the variables grow as you take them to infinity?
+If given `m` and `n`, does one become insignificant / constant.
+Sometimes a candidate will give something like `O(m*n)` when in reality it is just `O(m)`.
+Another way to look at it below.
+* Think of complexity on average but be explicit.
+Maybe you are dealing with a set of strings.
+Let's say the size of the set is `m` and the largest length of a string is `n`, is the space complexity really `O(m*n)`.
+Possibly in a theoretical sense but realistically `m` will be the overwhelming factor; it would be `O(m)` on average.
+Tell the interviewer this though, don't just give them the answer `O(m)`

 ### Think Out Loud